ZuxingGit/AdvancedGIN/README.txt

 =======================Instructions to run the code============================= Development environment:
+0. Linux or MacOS
 1. JDK 1.8
 2. IDE: VS Code
 3. Build tool: Gradle 3.3
+    useful commands: gradle --version
+                     gradle build
+                     gradle test
 4. JDK 11 might be needed when trying to run GIN in code and compile always fail.
+    Then change JDK runtime of this project to: JavaSE-11

 --------------------------------Task 2------------------------------------------
 1. Our graphs in Task2 were generated from results by running the command